Team-Andronerds/contest_app/README.md

 ###Libraries currently used in app:

-Appcompat Support v7 - Contains many "material" constructs to keep older versions of Android look more in line with 5.0
+Appcompat Support v7 - Contains many "material" constructs to keep older versions of Android more in line with 5.0

 https://developer.android.com/tools/support-library/features.html